ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 All of these settings, plus other options, may be changed by modifying the `host.yaml` file in the Archipelago installation folder.
 The settings chosen here are baked into the `.archipelago` file that gets output with the other files after generation so if rolling locally ensure this file is edited to your liking **before** rolling the seed.
-This file is overridden when running the Archipelago Installation software.
+This file is overwritten when running the Archipelago Installation software.
 If you have changed settings in this file, and would like to retain them, you may rename the file to `options.yaml`.

 ## Hosting an Archipelago Server

 When a multiworld seed is generated, the multidata will be output as a `.archipelago`.
-If the game was generated locally, A compressed folder will be in `/output` and will contain the `.archipelago`, the spoiler, and any relevant files for the generated games.
+If the game was generated locally, a compressed folder will be in `/output` and will contain the `.archipelago`, the spoiler, and any relevant files for the generated games.

 ### Hosting on the website